 About

-Supported by Dubai Cares and together with Unbounded Associates and Plan International, the Ban Ki-moon Centre designed “Your Future in Green Jobs” Online Course to empower young people to connect their passion, interests, and skills with meaningful green careers.
-The connected Mentorship builds on the knowledge from the online course and provides the opportunity for 23 people between the ages of 14 to 20 from around the world to take first steps in their green career journeys.
+- A Mentorship program, which builds on the knowledge of the online course and provides the opportunity for 22 young people between 14 to 20 from around the world to take the first steps in their green career journeys.
+Applications for the 2025 Mentorship are now closed.

 What will you learn?